SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 - It's like bus topology but with connected ends.

-- If a token is free Then the node can capture the token and attach the data and the and destination addresss to the token
+- If a token is free Then the node can capture the token and attach the data and the and destination address to the token

-- Each device in ring topology has a repeater ,if the received data is intended for other device then repeater forwards this data until the intended device receives it.
+- Each device in ring topology has a repeater, if the received data is intended for other device then repeater forwards this data until the intended device receives it.

 - When the token reaches the destination node, the data is removed by the receiver and the token is made free to carry the next data.

 - When no node is transmitting the data, then the token will circulate in the ring.

-- Trasmission is **unidirectional**, bur it can be made bidrectional by having 2 connections between each network node (Dual Ring Topology).
+- Transmission is **unidirectional**, bur it can be made bidirectional by having 2 connections between each network node (Dual Ring Topology).

 ## Tree Topology (Star Bus Topology)